Shanmukha2001/chord-implementation/README.md

 # chord-implementation
 chord implementation in java.
 You can add nodes, remove nodes and check finger table of every node.
-The implementation is partly based on the algorithm provided in wikipedia and partly my own implementation.
+The implementation is partly based on the algorithm provided in wikipedia and partly implemented on my own.
 It also contains eclipse attack, which is a static code.

 # do i need multiple systems?